Blog & News

 By World War II, the courts and the Department of Justice, the executive agency charged with enforcing the Act, were contending with unexpected problems in the administration of the law.
 For example, there were many instances of “parasitic” or “cut and paste” relators who were filing qui tam lawsuits based on information that was already publicly known, through the media or worse yet, from government fraud indictments filed in court.
 This thwarted the purpose of the FCA, which was to encourage whistleblowers with non-public original information to come forward and alert the government and, in return for taking this risk, to receive a reward.
 To reward a parasitic relator, on the other hand, drained the Treasury, diverted DOJ and court resources, and undermined the purposes of the law.
 The 1943 amendments, primarily aimed at curbing such abuses, were passed by Congress and signed by President Roosevelt.

 Over the years, however, the 1943 amendments proved to have gone too far the other way, hamstringing whistleblowers who had useful information and discouraging them from coming forward, to the detriment of the public fisc.
+Amendments signed by more recent Presidents have strengthened the whistleblower law.
 During the 1980’s, at the height of the Cold War and with record levels of spending on national defense, outrageous stories of abuse and fraud by military contractors emerged, including the famous (or infamous) tales of $400 hammers, $600 toilet seats, and $7,600 coffee makers.
 Congress turned to amending the law once again.
 After bipartisan sponsorship of competing bills, hearings, and compromise, amendments were passed in 1986 and signed into law by President Reagan.
 Thus was born what became known as the “modern False Claims Act.”
 Revamped to encourage true whistleblowers by overturning some restrictive court decisions, guaranteeing and increasing the potential reward, and outlawing retaliation against whistleblowers, the law also aimed to deter would-be fraudsters with higher damages and penalties.
 The amendments have led to thousands of qui tam lawsuits and billions of dollars in recoveries.

 By the early 2000s, there had been further huge increases in federal spending, particularly in health care programs such as Medicare and Medicaid, as well as much activity in the courts interpreting the 1986 amendments, sometimes too restrictively and not in keeping with Congressional intent.
 Then came the Great Recession of 2008, and the time was ripe to amend the Act again, to overturn restrictive decisions, remove certain barriers to whistleblowers, and to address a new area of concern: the financial services industry and the government guarantees, subsidies, and spending in that arena.
 The mortgage fraud, banking fraud and other ills of the market became the impetus for another bipartisan effort to mold the False Claims Act to the changing times.
 The 2009 amendments, known as The Fraud Enforcement and Recovery Act of 2009, were signed into law by President Obama, and gave additional resources to law enforcement for fighting fraud and abuse and strengthened the FCA.
 The enactment of the Patient Protection and Affordable Care Act in 2010 (“Obamacare”) brought further much needed amendments to the FCA, including a uniform statute of limitations for retaliation claims, codifying that kickbacks were per se violations of the Act, and the circumstances in which overpayments not timely returned to the government constitute a violation of the FCA.